brave/brave-ads-docs/docs/intro.md

 ---

 # Introduction to Brave Ads
-Brave Ads are first-party ad placements available throughout Brave, the privacy-first Web browser, Brave Search, the world’s fastest growing independent search engine.
+Brave Ads are first-party ad placements available throughout Brave, the privacy-first Web browser and Brave Search, the world’s fastest growing independent search engine.

 ## Brave Ads Manager
 Brave Ads Manager, or Ads Manager, is where Brave Ads campaigns are created, managed, and analyzed.
 There are two ways to buy Brave Ads: